feerglas/stencil-storybook-template/readme.md

 Since this is a template, you should adapt the `project-config.js`.
 See that file for more information.

-### event sync

-In `/stencil-build-helpers/rollup/event-sync.ts` search for the `config` object at the top of the file.
-Change the `componentsPrefix` to an appropriate string.
-For example, if you name your components like `xyz-button`, then you should put `xyz` as `componentsPrefix`.

 ## Installation

 Use the node version specified in `.nvmrc`.
 Then do